Free US Shipping / International Flat Rates / Over $85 USD

 Pocket-Sized Board Games and Puzzles

 There has probably never been a war without dice or playing cards.
-But for the first time in World War I, we know more soldiers began playing on pocket-sized board games.
+But by World War I, we know more soldiers began commonly playing on pocket-sized board games.

 The first pocket-sized board games were handmade.
-Checkers could be made with bits of buttons and hand-marked fabric, and travel-sized chess sets were hand-carved from bits of scrap.
+Checkers could be made with bits of buttons and hand-marked fabric, and travel-sized chess sets were hand-carved from bits of scrap wood.

 Museum photograph of hand-carved pocket-size chess board with peg pieces , date unknown from the Chess Museum

-Hand-carved chess set from prison camps with peg pieces and large board from scrap wood, date unknown.
+Hand-carved chess set from a prison camp, with peg pieces and board.
 Image source: Chess Museum

-It wasn't until World War II that service member organizations, war departments, and intelligence services saw the value of providing and distributing games to service members, officially.
-Playing cards became standard in humanitarian packages, and for the first time more elaborate pocket-sized travel games were developed, produced, and distributed in large quantities at minimal cost.
+It wasn't until World War II that more elaborate pocket-sized travel games were developed, produced, and distributed in large quantities at minimal cost, thanks to humanitarian organizations and war departments.

 Drueke’s Original Library of Pocket Games

-William F. Drueke and Sons, a chess, checkers, and poker accessories manufacturer, produced its first pocket-sized travel board games during World War I. A travel-sized cribbage board was one of the first.
+William F. Drueke and Sons, a chess, checkers, and poker accessories manufacturer from Grand Rapids Michigan, produced its first pocket-sized travel board games during World War I. A travel-sized cribbage board was one of the first.

 A simple travel cribbage board with historic wear-and-tear and a vintage deck of playing cards